Tax Management India. Com

 X X X X Extracts X X X X

-..... cribed under Chapter XIX-A of the Act is a marked departure from the general procedure involving assessment by the AO and consequent action under the law.
+..... that the procedure prescribed under Chapter XIX-A of the Act is a marked departure from the general procedure involving assessment by the AO and consequent action under the law.
 As briefly observed in the initial part of this judgment, this departure is meant to provide an opportunity for the assessee to come clean regarding the income and tax payable thereon.
 However, the relief envisaged in Chapter XIX-A of the Act is wide in nature and apart from settlement and quantification of payable tax, it also protects the assessee from prosecution and penalties, if so ordered by the ITSC.
 At the root of this incentive, lies a commitment of the assessee to make a full, true and honest disclosure of the income, source of income and additional tax payable thereon.
 Once it is seen that the disclosure was not full and truthful, the ITSC loses its jurisdiction to entertain such an application as well as to provide any immunity to the applicant from prosecution and penalties.
 Hence, in the present case, the ITSC has erred in law by approving the application of the respondent-assessee group under Section 245C of the Act.
-The ITSC further went on to grant immunity from the penalty and prosecution under Section 245H of t .....
+The ITSC further went on to grant immunity from the penalty and prosecution .....

 X X X X Extracts X X X X